Generic linear systems for projective CR manifolds: Dual geometry of projective CR manifolds

 \section{Dual geometry of projective CR manifolds}

-For any projective manifold $X\hookrightarrow \mathbb{C}\mathbb{P}^N$ generic linear systems of $\mathcal{O}(1)$ can be constructed by applying elementary transversality results to its dual variety $X^*\rightarrow \mathbb{C}\mathbb{P}^{N*}$.
-It might happen that the dual variety is not a divisor, but it is indeed a divisor if we twist the embedding (compose with the $k$-th Veronese embedding, for any $k\geq 2$).
+For any projective manifold $X\hookrightarrow {\mathbb C}{\mathbb P}^N$ generic linear systems of ${\mathcal{O}}(1)$ can be constructed by applying basic transversality results to its dual variety $X^*\hookrightarrow {\mathbb C}{\mathbb P}^{N*}$.
+It might happen that the dual variety is not a divisor, but it is indeed a divisor if we twist the embedding (compose with the k-th Veronese embedding, for any k $\geq$ 2).
 So in the worst case there exist always degree 2 Lefschetz pencils \cite{SGA7II}.

-Let $(M,D,J)\hookrightarrow \mathbb{C}\mathbb{P}^N$ be a projective CR variety.
+Let $(M,D,J)\hookrightarrow {\mathbb C}{\mathbb P}^N$ be a projective CR variety.
 We define its dual set

-By pulling back the usual diagram of flag varieties, it can be shown that there exists $\pi\colon S_D\rightarrow M$ a smooth (resp. $C^{h-1}$ for $C^h$-embeddings of Levi-flat manifolds) fiber bundle of real dimension 2N-1, and a smooth (resp. $C^{h-1}$) map $\nu\colon S_D\rightarrow \mathbb{C}\mathbb{P}^{N*}$ -the dual map- such that $M^*=\nu(S_D)$.
+By pulling back the usual diagram of flag varieties, it can be shown that there exists $\pi\colon S_D\rightarrow M$ a smooth (resp. $C^{h-1}$ for $C^h$-embeddings of Levi-flat manifolds) fiber bundle of real dimension 2N-1, and a smooth (resp. $C^{h-1}$) map $\nu\colon S_D\rightarrow {\mathbb C}{\mathbb P}^{N*}$ -the dual map- such that $M^*=\nu(S_D)$.

-The difference w.r.t. the complex setting -where $X^*$ is known to be a (singular) complex variety because it is the image of a complex manifold by a complex map- stems from the fact that $S_D$ has only the structure of smooth manifold, and $\nu$ is just a smooth map.